graefchen/y/docs/readme.md

 - cross compilable (Win/Linux/Mac)
 - using bytecode vm
 - dominantly made as an interactive programming environment
-- accept utf-8 (C11, selfbuild wrapper or Unicode parser; note: seems to be somehow very hard on windows...)
-- emojis as variables allowed
-- preprocessor step so that `over` or `über` produce a _glyphe_ (similar to UIUA)(?)
-- using only ascii chars (as they are on every\* keyboard and make things easier without isntalling additional tooling)
+- using (for now) only ascii chars (as they are on every\* keyboard and make things easier without isntalling additional tooling)
+- optional goals (sorted base on how likely I am at implementing them):
-- make it similar to lua that other people can implement it in their c programs
+  1. make it similar to lua that other people can implement it in their c programs
+  2. accept utf-8 (C11, selfbuild wrapper or Unicode parser; note: seems to be somehow very hard on windows...)
+  3. emojis as variables allowed
+  4. preprocessor step so that `over` or `über` produce a _glyphe_ (similar to UIUA)(?)

 \* at least every programmers keyboard